 4) Pulse Induction Metal Detectors

-According to pulse induction technology, it sends short bursts of current, known as pulses through the coil of wire.
-Every pulse generates a brief magnetic field, and the field reverses when the pulse ends, thereby resulting in a very sharp electrical spike.
+According to pulse induction technology, it sends short bursts of current, known as pulses, through the coil of wire.
+Every pulse generates a brief magnetic field, and the field reverses when the pulse ends, resulting in a very sharp electrical spike.

 This magnetic field makes the pulses longer.
-Longer pulses are the major signal that there is metal around and its magnetic field is causing the pulses longer.
+Longer pulses are the significant signal that metal is around, and its magnetic field is causing the pulses longer.

 5) Beat-Frequency Oscillator Metal Detectors

-Although these detectors are also useful, they don’t offer the level of precision and accuracy offered by both Pulse Induction and Very Low-Frequency Metal Detectors.
+Although these detectors are also helpful, they don’t offer the level of precision and accuracy offered by both Pulse Induction and Very Low-Frequency Metal Detectors.